MohammadAbdeh/SheepFarmAutomationWpfApp/README.md

 The codes are owned by Imaginite Studios and they are private.

 # overview
-This app is a sheep darm automation system, it can be used by farmers to organize , visualize and analyse their animal's data.
+This app is a sheep farm automation system, it can be used by farmers to organize , visualize and analyse their animal's data.
 It was developed in Turkish.

 # use-cases